uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 Codes 0 to 255 represent single character sequences (the alphabet, punctuation, etc).
 The codes will need to be stored as binary numbers, therefore each code needs 12 bits to represent it in order to represent a total of 4096 entries (since 12 bits allows us to represent 4096 different values).

-As the message is being compressed, at each step the encoder adds a new string of characters to the dictionary (filling in dictionary spots 255 &ndash; 4095).
+As the message is being compressed, at each step the encoder adds a new string of characters to the dictionary (filling in dictionary spots 255 - 4095).
 Let’s use an example to step through how this happens.
 This is the message we are wanting to encode:

 `IAMSAMSAMIAM`

-In this case, this is our initial dictionary F(usually we would use 255 characters, as mentioned above, but let’s just keep things simple and only use the four characters in our string):
+In this case, this is our initial dictionary (usually we would use 255 characters, as mentioned above, but let’s just keep things simple and only use the four characters in our string):

 | Code | Bits         | Character String |
 |------|--------------|------------------|